minhnhat16/Airplane-Ticket-Sales/README.md

 ## Build with Java Swing
 ## How to run
 * Run MSSQL and add database with VeMayBay.bacpac
+* change username and password
-* Run the Server and take the IP Address
+* Run the Server and take the IP Address (Server)
-* Run Client and input the IP above to connect
+* Run Client and input the IP  (Server) above to connect
 * Enjoy!
 ---